History of the Jews in Brody: Role in Russian, German, Italian and Hungarian Jewish history

-Israel Zolli, Brody born rabbi of Rome
+Israel Zolli, rabbi of Rome

 Brody gave Italy its main rabbi as well.
 Brody native, Israel Zoller (in Italy he changed his last name for Eugenio Zolli) was born in 1881 in Brody.
 After finishing his studies he left Brody and settled in Trieste (Italian Triest and Galician Brody were within one state at that time – Austria-Hungary).
 Zoller became the chief rabbi of Trieste after World War I, professor of Hebrew at the University of Padua from 1927 to 1938, and, from 1939 he takes the post of the chief rabbi of Rome.
 His biography during the last two decades of his life is quite controversial and had a lot of resonance worldwide.
 In early September 1943, when the Nazis entered Rome, Zoller took refuge in the Vatican.
 At the end of the hostilities he reappeared to assume his position as rabbi, but was rejected by the community.
 In February 1945, Zoller converted to Catholicism, taking the name of Eugenio Maria (in homage to Pope Pius XII) returning to the Vatican.
 After the world war, he was professor of Semitic epigraphy and Hebrew at the University of Rome.
 Zoller is the author of a great number of works, especially on the biblical interpretation, Jewish history, liturgy, and Talmudic literature.
 Most were published in Italian and include Israele ("Israel", 1935), L’ebraismo ("Judaism", 1953), autobiographical reflections Before the Dawn (1954).
 His translation of the tractate Berakhot was published by a Catholic publishing house in 1968.
 Zoller died in Italy in 1956.